[Editor’s Note: This article was originally published in January 2019.]

-Impressionism was an art movement composed of strong personalities, and most of them – Gaugin, Van Gogh, Monet, et al. – were men.
+Impressionism was an art movement comprised of strong personalities, and most of them – Gaugin, Van Gogh, Monet, et al. – were men.
 But what about their female peers?
 Four women stand out: Berthe Morisot, Mary Cassatt, Marie Bracquemond, and Eva Gonzalès.
 If we think of them at all, we’re most likely to perceive them and their work as “domestic,” “delicate,” even . . . “feminine.”
 But there’s a lot more to these artists than these gendered words can capture.
 Let’s see what factors may have prevented them from receiving the same recognition as their male compatriots.

 Impressionism is now among the best-loved art movements of all time.
 But at the time it arose, a more common response would have been howls of derision.
 Breaking with their academic, studio-bound, history-painting predecessors, the Impressionists made color-drenched compositions of myriad subjects, primarily in their natural environment.
 They utilized the passage of light through scenes to mark singular moments in time.
 No one had ever seen anything quite like it.